 Richard and Liz give the tale about a troubled middle-aged couple who impose on an innocent younger couple, a supercharged quality as two university professors and their wives explode in a bitter night of psychological furore and wounding words.

-The love-hate relationship between college history professor George (Burton) and his blowsy wife Martha (Taylor), daughter of the college president, has been festering for years before it explodes like a boil in the faces of the young campus couple – Segal and Dennis – whom they invite home.
+The love-hate relationship between college history professor George (Burton) and his blowsy wife Martha (Taylor) – the daughter of the college president – has been festering for years before it explodes like a boil in the faces of the young campus couple – Nick (Segal) and Honey (Dennis) – whom they invite home.

 As the martinis mingle with mutual loathing, both couples find themselves staring into the abyss.